 Are there reasons I should not become a guardian?

 There are many good reasons a person would not want to become a guardian.
 Filing for guardianship could set off a dispute that you may want to avoid for both the child's sake and yours.
 You might also know that a child's biological parents would object and make the guardianship process extremely difficult.
 You can still try to raise a child without guardianship, but you will have significant problems in doing so.
 Many institutions, such as hospitals and schools require parental authorization.
 Each state has different rules, so research your state's laws to reveal any potential problems you might have.

 If I'm already a parent, would I ever need to become my child's guardian?

 Yes, if a child is left something in a person's will, you may need to become the child's guardian.
 Courts are reluctant to hand over financial assets intended for a child to the child's parents.
 The concern is that parents will misuse a gift that was intended for the child.
 By setting up a guardianship, a legal relationship - and thus a set of obligations - is in place to make the parent legally liable for those assets and their management.

 Free Guardianship Case Review

 Legal guardianship of minor children is regulated by state laws.
 Each state has their own unique requirements and obligations associated with becoming the guardian of a minor child.
 A great next step in understanding this legal relationship is to contact a family law attorney now.
-An attorney will be able to free your case free of charge for the first consultation.
+An attorney will be able to provide an initial review your case free of charge.